BITNP/BIThesis/README.md

 <h2>Welcome</h2>

-BIThesis is an unofficial LaTeX template(s) for your **bachelor graduation thesis** and corresponding reports here at BIT.
-Hand-crafted following the specifications made by the *Office of Academic Affairs* at the *School of Computer Science*.
+BIThesis is an unofficial LaTeX template set for your **bachelor graduation thesis** and corresponding reports here at BIT.
+Hand-crafted following the specifications made by the *[Dept. of Undergraduate Academic Affairs](http://jwc.bit.edu.cn/)* of *[Beijing Institute of Technology](http://*.

 <h2>Table of Contents</h2>